 S.G., D.D. and Kun Zhang are listed as inventors in patent applications related to the methods disclosed in this manuscript, and Kun Zhang is a co-founder and scientific advisor of Singlera Genomics, Inc.

 Figure 1 Identification and characterization of human methylation haplotype blocks (MHBs). (a) Schematic overview of data generation and analysis. (b) An example of an MHB at the promoter of the gene APC.
-Tx, transcription; DHS, [AU: Please define DHS.] (c) Smooth scatter plots of methylation linkage disequilibrium within MHBs in stem and progenitor cells (left), somatic cells (middle) and cancer cells (right) [AU: Correct as edited?].
+Tx, transcription; DHS, DNA hypersensitive sites[AU: Please define DHS.] (c) Smooth scatter plots of methylation linkage disequilibrium within MHBs in stem and progenitor cells (left), somatic cells (middle) and cancer cells (right) [AU: Correct as edited?].
 Red indicates relative higher density, and blue indicates relative lower density.
-The yellow dashed lines and percentages highlight the reduction of high linkage disequilibrium (r2 > 0.9). (d) Co-localization of MHBs with known genomic features. (e) Enrichment of MHBs in known genomic features.
+The yellow dashed lines and percentages highlight the reduction of high linkage disequilibrium (r2 > 0.9) with n=500,000 sampling. (d) Co-localization of MHBs (n=147,888) with known genomic features. (e) Enrichment of MHBs (n=147,888) in known genomic features.
 [AU: Please provide n values for c-e.]

 Figure 2 Comparison of methylation haplotype load with four other metrics used in the literature.
 Five patterns of methylation haplotype combinations (schematic) are used to illustrate the differences between methylation frequency, methylation entropy, epi-polymorphism and MHL.
 MHL is the only metric that can discriminate all five patterns.
 [AU: n values for each group?]

 Figure 3 Tissue clustering based on methylation haplotype load. (a) MHL-based unsupervised clustering of human tissues using the top [AU: Correct?]
 15% most-variable regions.
-[AU: Please describe what the color bar shows.] (b) Supervised clustering of germ-layer-specific MHBs. (c) [AU: Please describe what is shown, not the result.]
+Color bar indicates the MHL value.
+[AU: Please describe what the color bar shows.] (b) Supervised clustering of germ-layer-specific MHBs. (c) Comparison of cluster performance to different samples using matric MHL, AMF and IMF.
+[AU: Please describe what is shown, not the result.]
 MHL exhibits better signal-to-noise ratio than AMF and IMF for sample clustering.